 Contrary to most doctors or other health care providers, chiropractors do not try to cure or eliminate symptoms, ailments, or conditions.

 It is important to note that chiropractors focus on eliminating interference from the nervous system so that patients can heal and function as intended.

-Chiropractors pride themselves on educating their patients about how the human body is designed to heal and that the body is programmed to constantly strive for health.
+Chiropractors pride themselves on educating their patients about how the human body is designed to heal and that the body is programmed to strive for health constantly.

 A chiropractor can help anyone with altered spinal alignment or movement.

-However, because the central nervous system directs all healing in the body, many symptoms and conditions have been shown to improve through the influence of a chiropractic adjustment.
+However, because the central nervous system directs all healing in the body, many symptoms and conditions have improved through the chiropractic adjustment.

-Here are some of the major conditions that chiropractic care would help:
+Here are some of the significant conditions that chiropractic care would help:

 Spinal adjustments and other chiropractic techniques have been shown in many studies to help treat neuro-musculoskeletal conditions, including low back pain.

-Chiropractic for the treatment of back and lumbar spine pain has been so well supported in studies that it is no longer even considered “alternative care.”
+Chiropractic for treating back and lumbar spine pain has been so well supported in studies that it is no longer even considered “alternative care.”

 According to the National Institute of Health,